Skip to content

 This is currently not on Flutter's roadmap, for reasons discussed in these comments: #14330 (comment), #14330 (comment)

-This comment also gives a brief overview of the various kinds of "hot update" features that you might be thinking about, and gives terminology for referring to them, which can help if you wish to communicate unambiguously about this topic: #14330 (comment)
+This comment gives a brief overview of various kinds of "hot update" features, and gives terminology for referring to them, which can help if you wish to communicate unambiguously about this topic: #14330 (comment)

 Often people ask if Flutter supports "code push" or "hot update" or other similar names for pushing out-of-store updates to apps.